Cytogenetics: Karyotyping

 The routine chromosome analysis (Karyotyping) refers to analysis of metaphase chromosomes which have been banded using trypsin followed by Giemsa, Leishmanns, or a mixture of the two.
 This creates unique banding patterns on the chromosomes.
-The molecular mechanism and reason for these patterns are unknown, although it likely related to replication timing and chromatin packing.
+The molecular mechanism and reason for these patterns are unknown, although it's likely related to replication timing and chromatin packing.

 Several chromosome-banding techniques are used in cytogenetics laboratories.
 Quinacrine banding (Q-banding) was the first staining method used to produce specific banding patterns.
 This method requires a fluorescence microscope and is no longer as widely used as Giemsa banding (G-banding).
 Reverse banding, or R-banding, requires heat treatment and reverses the usual black-and-white pattern that is seen in G-bands and Q-bands.
 This method is particularly helpful for staining the distal ends of chromosomes.
 Other staining techniques include C-banding and nucleolar organizing region stains (NOR stains).
 These latter methods specifically stain certain portions of the chromosome.
 C-banding stains the constitutive heterochromatin, which usually lies near the centromere, and NOR staining highlights the satellites and stalks of acrocentric chromosomes.

 High-resolution banding involves the staining of chromosomes during prophase or early metaphase (prometaphase), before they reach maximal condensation.
 Because prophase and prometaphase chromosomes are more extended than metaphase chromosomes, the number of bands observable for all chromosomes (bands per haploid set, bph; "band level") increases from about 300 to 450 to as many as 800.
 This allows the detection of less obvious abnormalities usually not seen with conventional banding.